Text Size

 Any Questions?

-Of course, Śrīla Prabhupāda mentioned that after three generation of, even though devotees born in distinct countries, we can try to speed it up, speed up the process obviously Prabhupāda wanted that a person should be indulged or be blessed with all good qualities in the mode of goodness and in Vṛndāvana he was very pleased when the Gurukula there, in fact he ask that time there was some Nepali brāhmaṇa boys, and he engage them in chanting of Brahma-saṁhitā and different mantras even when I was 1970, 68 I think 68, 69 Prabhupāda wanted all the devotees to learn how to chant Īśopaniṣad and he would have us chanting Īśopaniṣad in a way you know, I can’t say Vedic or but you know, you can say formal way
+Jayapātāka Swami: We can try to speed it up, speed up the process.
+Obviously Prabhupāda wanted that a person should be endowed or be blessed with all good qualities in the mode of goodness, and in Vṛndāvana he was very pleased with the gurukula there.
+In fact that time there was some Nepali brāhmaṇa boys, and he engaged them in chanting of Brahma-saṁhitā and different mantras.
+Even in 1970, 68 I think 68, 69, Prabhupāda wanted all the devotees to learn how to chant Īśopaniṣad and he would have us chanting Īśopaniṣad in a formal way.

 īśāvāsyam idam sarvaṁ